 When patients visit the emergency department or are hospitalized for ambulatory-sensitive conditions, the ACO has missed opportunities to deliver care in a more cost-effective and clinically-appropriate outpatient setting.
 This drives unnecessary total medical expense for the ACO and can subject patients to experiences that can be painful or scary — with unfamiliar providers.

 High-performing ACOs are using tools like predictive algorithms to help their physicians identify patients who are at high risk of inpatient admissions or emergency department utilization and who would benefit from intervention by a care manager.
+Learn more about using predictive analytics to identify impactable patients for care management.

 Strategy #5: Help providers identify and close quality gaps at the point of care.